psimion/SuppData_Metazoa_2017/README.md

 **tree_rpl2_FINAL.pdf**
 Final rpl2 tree after all cleaning steps of our pipeline, as used for supermatrix concatenation.

+## softwares

+**utilities_src.tgz**
+These are the sources of the programs used in our dataset assembly procedure.

 ## Information

 **choanoflagellate_names.xls**
 This table contains the correspondance between old names used for choanoflagellate data and their recently published valid names
 ([Carr et al. 2016](http://www.sciencedirect.com/science/article/pii/S1055790316302743)).
-While recently published valid names are used in our article, raw phylogenetic trees avalaible here use the old names.
+While recently published valid names are used in our article, we make this table available for clarity.